top of page

 One-to-One Companioning ages 3-18

-In our Children and Family Services Program, we offer anticipatory grief and grief support for ages 3-18.
-Specifically, we provide programs to conform children and youth on their personal journey of grief and loss.
-Services offered include 8 sessions of one-to-one companioning where we explore different aspects of place, art, and media therapy.
+Our Children and Family Services Program offers anticipatory grief and grief support for ages 3-18.
+Specifically, we provide programs to comfort children and youth on their personal journey of grief and loss.
+Services offered include 8 sessions of one-to-one companioning where we explore different aspects of play and art therapy.
 Children and youth have opportunities to explore their grief feelings and develop coping strategies.
 In addition, we cover topics relating to naming and regulating emotions, and when needed, we provide resources to caregivers in order to support children at home.
-Although we are not therapists, our team and volunteer offer companioning support, a listening ear, and empathy to children and youth.
+Although we are not therapists, our team offers excellent companioning support, a listening ear, and empathy to children and youth.

 Grief Support Events for Children, Youth and Families